Broadcast programming: Lead-ins and lead-outs

-Lead-outs can sometimes help to launch new programs and talent; in 1982, NBC premiered Late Night with David Letterman as a lead-out for its long-running late-night talk show The Tonight Show Starring Johnny Carson.
-Characterized by an off-beat style appealing to young adults, Late Night helped launch the career of host David Letterman, and influence later entries into the genre.
-Despite Carson's endorsement of Letterman as a successor following his 1992 retirement, NBC chose Jay Leno instead, and Letterman departed for CBS to host a spiritual successor—Late Show with David Letterman—beginning in the 1993–94 season.
+Lead-outs can sometimes help to launch new programs and talent.
+NBC premiered Late Night in 1982 as a lead-out for its long-running late-night talk show The Tonight Show Starring Johnny Carson, which helped launch the career of its host David Letterman, and influence later entries in the genre.
 Late Night would continue as a franchise with hosts such as Conan O'Brien and Jimmy Fallon—both of whom would later go on to host The Tonight Show.
-In 2005, the first season of The Ultimate Fighter—a reality competition series following mixed martial arts fighters competing for a contract in the UFC—aired on Spike TV as a lead-out to the professional wrestling series WWE Raw; the program pulled 36% higher viewership than Spike's prior programming in the post-Raw timeslot, and retained 57% of the Raw audience among young adult males.

 In the 1993–94 season, Fox scheduled The X-Files as a lead-out for its sci-fi western The Adventures of Brisco County Jr., with the expectation that Brisco County Jr. would serve as the anchor of its Friday-night lineup.
 However, The X-Files proved to be significantly more successful, and would eventually run for nine seasons.
 By contrast, viewership for Brisco County Jr. declined throughout the season, and the show was cancelled.
 Fox attempted to use other sci-fi shows as a lead-in for The X-Files (such as Sliders and VR.5), but they were similarly unsuccessful.

 A weak lead-in can have an impact on the viewership of programs that follow; NBC's 2009 attempt to strip the talk show The Jay Leno Show (a spiritual successor to Leno's tenure of The Tonight Show after Conan O'Brien succeeded him) in a 10:00 p.m.
 ET/PT timeslot proved detrimental to the viewership of late local newscasts on its affiliates.
 NBC subsequently announced plans to shorten The Jay Leno Show to a half hour and move it to 11:35 p.m.
 ET/PT in late-February 2010, displacing The Tonight Show from its traditional timeslot.
 This proposal led to a public conflict between O'Brien and NBC, and ultimately resulted in his departure from the network, and the reinstatement of Jay Leno as host of The Tonight Show.

+A type of lead-out popularized by some series is an aftershow—a supplemental talk show devoted to the preceding program.
+They usually feature discussion and analysis of its most recent episode, interviews with cast members and celebrity fans of the series, behind-the-scenes features, as well as audience and viewer interactivity.
+These formats were employed by networks such as AMC (which aired series such as Talking Dead for The Walking Dead), where they served as a cost-effective lead-out that could retain viewers and appeal to fans of a popular series.